Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 ### Running `phantompeakqualtools`

-To obtain quality measures based on cross-correlation plots, we will be running the `run_spp_nodups.R` script from the command line which is a package built on SPP.
+To obtain quality measures based on cross-correlation plots, we will be running the `run_spp.R` script from the command line which is a package built on SPP.
 This modified SPP package allows for determination of the cross-correlation peak and predominant fragment length in addition to peak calling.
 We will be using this package solely for obtaining these quality measures (no peak